gfernandez25/readme-generator/README.md

 tableOfContents: (will be auto generated from sections, just for navigation)

-installationSteps: What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running

+installationSteps: Please provide installation step.

+moreInstallationSteps: Do you have more installation steps?

 usageInstructions: Provide instructions and examples for use.
 Include screenshots as needed.

 license: choose a license for the application from the list of options below